 Dr. Rivera joined the Public Admnistration Division in the Spring 2016 semester.
 He is a Founder's Fellow of the American Society for Public Administration (ASPA) and a Minority Fellow of the American Political Science Association (APSA).
-Currently, he serves as the Chair of the Conference Publicity Committee for ASPA's Section on Emergency and Crisis Management.
+Currently, he serves as the Chair of the Conference Publicity Committee and is a member of the executive board for ASPA's Section on Emergency and Crisis Management.

-Dr. Rivera teaches PAD 500 Public Administration and Policy, PAD 587 Disaster and Response Management, PAD 735 Public Organizations, PAD 681 Data Analysis and Presentation, and PAD 715 Survey Methods and Design.
+Dr. Rivera teaches PAD 500 Public Administration and Policy, PAD 505 Introduction to Disaster & Emergency Management, PAD 540 U.S. Public Policy, PAD 680 Research Methods, PAD 606 Disaster Response & Recovery Management, PAD 609 Disaster and Emergency Management Planning, PAD 735 Public Organizations, and PAD 715 Survey Methods and Design.

 Ph.D. in Public Affairs, Rutgers University (2016)

 Specialization: Community Development

 Dissertation: Acquiring Federal Disaster Assistance: Investigating Equitable Resource Distribution within FEMA’s Home Assistance Program

 Major: History; Minor: Political Science

 Nickels, Ashley E. and Jason D. Rivera (Eds.).
 (2018).
 Community Development and Public Administration Theory: Promoting Democratic Principles to Improve Communities.
 New York, NY: Routledge.

 Miller, DeMond S. and Jason D. Rivera (Eds.).
 (2011).
 Comparative Emergency Management: Examining Global and Regional Responses to Disasters.
 Boca Raton, FL: CRC Press.